 First, you need to add basic settings, such as location, currency, etc.

 In the next screen, you would need to set up a payment method.
 Stripe, for example, is a very easy option for receiving payments from your WooCommerce store.
 You can choose to leave this option and set it up later.

 If you are selling physical goods, go ahead and set up your shipping rates in the next setup page.

 The next page recommends plugins for you to install.
 If you already selected your WordPress theme, uncheck StoreFront.
 For MailChimp, we also suggest that you read up on that service and decide if you need it or not.
 If you plan to send marketing emails, chances are, you do.

 At this stage, your initial setup is complete.
 Time to get the cash rolling in!

 WooCommerce setup complete

 WooCommerce help and support

-If your installing WooCommerce develops any problems you cannot solve, you can get the help and support by checking out WooCommerce docs.
-You should also feel free to reach out to our help and WooCommerce support team via our service page.
+If your WooCommerce installation develops any problems you cannot solve, you can get the help and support by checking out WooCommerce docs.
+Also feel free to reach out to our help and WooCommerce support team via our service page.
 Once you complete setting up your store you can browse the best WooCommerce plugins to upgrade your online shop.